Chapter 09 // Protocols

 During setup, the server generates a random secret key and shares it with your authenticator app (usually via QR code).
 Both sides now hold the same secret.
 Every 30 seconds, both sides compute:

-The HMAC from Chapter 3 provides authentication.
+The HMAC provides authentication.
 The time step ensures each code is valid for only 30 seconds.
 The truncation extracts a human-readable 6-digit number from the 20-byte HMAC output.
 Because both sides share the same secret and the same clock, they independently generate the same code.

 Watch a time-based one-time password generate in real time.
 The same secret and the same 30-second window always produce the same 6-digit code.
 Below, you can see every step of the computation.